DimYun/amazon-forests-satellite-class_model/README.md

 * the project was originally crated and maintained in GitLab local instance, some repo functionality may be unenviable
 * the project was created by me and me only as part of the CVRocket professional development course
-* here is a short train version of NN (about 15 epochs)
+* here are a short trained version of NNs (about 15 epochs each)
+* this project is my first "industry grade" NN, for more advanced code and features please see [car-plate projects](https://github.com/DimYun/car-plate-segm_model)

 ### [Dataset](https://www.kaggle.com/datasets/nikitarom/planets-dataset/download?datasetVersionNumber=3)